MontrealCorpusTools/PolyglotDB/docs/source/getting_started.rst

    On Windows, you must use the Anaconda Prompt or Miniforge Prompt to effectively manage and execute conda commands.
    This is crucial to avoid potential issues specific to the Windows environment and to ensure that all functionalities work as intended.

-To install via pip:
+Quick Installation via conda-forge (Recommended):

 #.
-Create the a conda environment via :code:`conda create -n polyglotdb -c conda-forge openjdk=21 python=3.12 librosa`
+You can install PolyglotDB using a single Conda command :code:`conda create -n polyglotdb -c conda-forge polyglotdb`
 #.
 Activate conda environment :code:`conda activate polyglotdb`
 #.
-Install PolyglotDB via :code:`pip install polyglotdb`, which will install the ``pgdb`` utility that can be run inside your conda environment
-   and manages a local database.
+You then have the ``pgdb`` utility that can be run inside your conda environment and manages a local database.

 To install from source (primarily for development):